Blum83/Lighouse_reports/README.md

 # Lighthouse Performance Runner

-A local tool that runs 10 Lighthouse performance audits for a given URL and shows per-run results with an Average row.
+A local tool that runs 1 / 3 / 5 / 10 / 15 / 20 / 50 times Lighthouse performance audits for a given URL and shows per-run results with an Average row.
 Supports both a web UI and a CLI.

 ## Requirements